JzHuai0108/cascaded_pgo/README.md

 # densify_poses

-Depends on g2o.
+Depends on ceres solver which is wrapped in ceres_catkin.
-g2o will be downloaded as catkin packages.

 # Build